Confirmed Cases Reported to UTSA

 Positive Cases with Direct Campus Impact

-Numbers include positive cases since the start of the spring 2021 semester
+Numbers include positive cases since the start of the summer 2021 semester

 |Summary||Total Tests||Total Positive||Total Positivity Rate||Tests||Positive||Positivity Rate|